 If you miss the deadline, any excess in the amount of tax you paid every paycheck or sent as quarterly estimated payments in 2014 goes to the U.S. Treasury instead of to you.
 You also lose the opportunity to apply any refund dollars to another tax year in which you owe income tax.

 Under certain conditions the IRS will withhold your refund check.
 It can be used to pay any past-due student loans, child support and federal tax debt you owe.
-The IRS holds refund checks when the two subsequent annual returns are missing.
+The IRS can also hold refund checks when the two subsequent annual returns are missing.
 That means you should file returns for 2015 and 2016 as soon as possible.
-For the 2015 tax year, the three-year grace period ends April 15, 2019.
+For the 2015 tax year, with a filing deadline in April of 2016, the three-year grace period ends April 15, 2019.

 Don't forget your credits